Pony (Orville Peck album)

 Pony is the debut studio album by South African country musician Orville Peck, released on March 22, 2019 by Sub Pop.
-A country, alternative country, and cowboy pop album, Pony features elements of goth, dream pop, shoegaze, indie rock, surf rock, post-punk, gospel folk.
+A country, alternative country, and cowboy pop album, Pony features elements of goth, dream pop, shoegaze, indie rock, surf rock, post-punk and gospel folk.

 Pony was named to the initial longlist for the 2019 Polaris Music Prize in June 2019.
 The album also received a Juno Award nomination for Alternative Album of the Year at the Juno Awards of 2020.

 Promotion

 The album was promoted by the singles "Dead of Night", "Big Sky", "Turn to Hate", "Hope to Die", "Nothing Fades Like the Light", and "Queen of the Rodeo".

 "Dead of Night" and "Take You Back" were performed live on CBC Radio One's Q in June 2019.
 "Dead of Night" was performed on Jimmy Kimmel Live on January 29, 2020.
 A tour of selected cities in the United States was also announced for Spring 2020, including performances at the Coachella and Stagecoach festivals.
 However, due to the COVID-19 pandemic, the tour was postponed.